#485: Secure coding for Python with SheHacksPurple Transcript

 55:29 Yeah.

-55:31 You know, it'll find common things like pickle issues or parsing YAML that might be bad or, you know, all the different things that you're still allowed to do.
+55:31 You know, it'll find common things like pickle issues or parsing YAML that might be bad or, you know, all the different things that you're still allowed to do, but people decided probably are not the best choices, but we'll leave it there.

-55:56 I feel too that like, so it's called security linter rather than stack analysis.
+55:56 You know, I feel too that like, so it's called security linter rather than stack analysis.

 56:02 I feel like it also focuses on code quality and not just security.